zzzKai/FireAndIce/README.md

 # Fire and Ice

-Wizards, pick up your wands and protect yourselves with :fire: and :snowflake:!
+Wizards and Witches, pick up your wands and protect yourselves with :fire: and :snowflake:!

 ## Getting Started